 Perhaps the most powerful attribute of modern wafer fabrication processes is that they are pattern independent.
 That is, there is a clean separation between the processing done during wafer fabrication and the design effort which creates the patterns to be implemented.
-This clean separation requires a clean definition to the designer of the capabilities of the processing line.
+This separation requires a precise definition to the designer of the capabilities of the processing line.
 This specification usually takes the form of a set of permissible geometries which may be used by the designer with the knowledge that they are within the resolution of the process itself and that they do not violate the device physics required for proper operation of transistors and interconnections formed by the process.
 When reduced to their simplest form, such geometrical constraints are called design rules.
 The constraints are of the form of minimum allowable values for certain widths, separations, extensions, and overlaps of geometrical objects patterned in the various levels of a system.

 As processes have improved over the years, the absolute values of the permissible sizes and spacings of various layers have become progressively smaller.
-There is no evidence that this trend is abating, in fact there is every reason to believe that at least another order of magnitude of linear dimensional shrinkage is possible.
+There is no evidence that this trend is abating.
+In fact, there is every reason to believe that at least another order of magnitude of shrinkage in linear dimensions is possible.
 For this reason we present a set of design rules in dimensionless form, as constraints on the allowable ratios of certain distances to a basic length unit.
 The basic unit of length measurement used is equal to the fundamental resolution of the process itself.
 This is the distance by which a geometrical feature on any one layer may stray from another geometrical feature on the same or on another layer, all processing factors considered and an appropriate safety factor added.
-It is set by phenoma such as overetching, misalignment between mask levels, distortion of the silicon wafer ("runout") due to high temperature processing, over or underexposure of resist, etc. All dimensions are given in terms of this elementary distance unit.
-We refer to this unit as the length-unit $\lambda$ .
-In 1977 the length-unit $\lambda \sim 3$ microns.
+It is set by phenomena such as overetching, misalignment between mask levels, distortion of the silicon wafer ("runout") due to high temperature processing, over or underexposure of resist, etc. All dimensions are given in terms of this elementary distance unit, which we refer to as the length-unit, λ .
+In 1978 the length-unit $\lambda \sim 3$ microns.
+One micron (μ m) = 10^{-6} meters.

-The rules given below have been abstracted from a number of processes over a range of values of $\lambda$ , corresponding to different points in time at different fabrication areas.
-They represent somewhat of a "least common denominator" likely to be representative of nMOS design rules for a reasonable period of time, as the value of $\lambda$ decreases in the future.
+The rules given below have been abstracted from a number of processes over a range of values of λ , corresponding to different points in time at different fabrication areas.
+They represent somewhat of a "least common denominator" likely to be representative of nMOS design rules for a reasonable period of time, as the value of λ decreases in the future.